-If you're operating a waste carrier business, you must have a licence from the Environment Agency.
+If you run a waste carrier business, you must have a licence from the Environment Agency.

-Anyone who handles waste must take all reasonable steps to ensure that it's managed properly.
+Anyone who handles waste must take all reasonable steps to make sure it's managed properly.
 Handling includes producing, importing, keeping, storing, transporting, treating or disposing of it.

 Duty of care regulations apply to commercial premises/businesses, householders, and those who transport waste.
-Since the (Household Waste) Duty of Care Regulations 2005, all householders must ensure that household waste is properly disposed of.
+Find out more about householder's duty of care for their waste.

 Report someone who may not have a licence to carry waste

-You should always check that anyone removing waste from your premises is authorised to do so.
+You should always check that anyone removing waste from your premises is licensed to do so.